Arani Srinivasulu

-Arani Srinivasulu (born 15 May), also known as Jangalapalli Srinivasulu and JMC, is a politician from the Indian state of Andhra Pradesh.
-He was elected as the Member of the Legislative Assembly (MLA) from Chittoor Assembly constituency in 2019 on behalf of the YSR Congress Party (YSRCP).
+Arani Srinivasulu (born 15 May 1954), also known as Jangalapalli Srinivasulu and JMC, is a politician from the Indian state of Andhra Pradesh.
+He was elected as the Member of the Legislative Assembly (MLA) from Tirupati Assembly constituency in 2024 on behalf of the Janasena Party (JSP).

-Early life
+Early life and education

-Arani Srinivasulu was born to Arani Krishnaiah.
+Arani Srinivasulu was born to Arani Krishnaiah in Kongareddypalli.
+He did his graduation in Arts from PVKN Government Degree College, S. V. University, Tirupati.

 Political career

-Srinivasulu contested the 2009 Andhra Pradesh Legislative Assembly election from Chittoor constituency on behalf of Praja Rajyam Party (PRP) and lost the election to C. K. Babu of Telugu Desam Party (TDP).
+Srinivasulu contested the 2009 Andhra Pradesh Legislative Assembly election from Chittoor constituency on behalf of Praja Rajyam Party (PRP) and lost the election to C. K. Babu of Indian National Congress (Congress) by just 1,710 votes and 1.3%.
 Later he left PRP and joined TDP and had been appointed the president of its Chittoor district unit.
 In April 2014, he left TDP and joined YSRCP.
 He contested to Chittoor constituency in the 2014 Andhra Pradesh Legislative Assembly election on behalf of YSRCP but lost to TDP's D. K. Satya Prabha.
 He again contested in the 2019 Andhra Pradesh Legislative Assembly election and won as the MLA.